ros2/ros2_documentation/source/Tutorials/Advanced/Security/Access-Controls.rst

   </dds>

 This policy allows the talker to publish on the ``chatter`` and the ``rosout`` topics.
-It also allows includes publish and subscribe permissions needed for the talker node to manage parameters (a requirement for all nodes).
+It also includes publish and subscribe permissions needed for the talker node to manage parameters (a requirement for all nodes).
 Discovery permissions remain unchanged from the original template.